alfnielsen/redux-saga-area/README.md

 The npm [package](https://www.npmjs.com/package/redux-area)

 See Github Wiki for full [Documentation](https://github.com/alfnielsen/redux-area/wiki).

+The wiki includes all new options and features and a guide for upgrading from v0.2.x to v0.4.x

 **The goal is:** to ease and reduce the amount of code we need to write to get all benefits of both